Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Experiments

 \subsection{Results}

-We visualize the results of all the experiments conducted on the robot using OrionNav in Fig. \ref{fig:results}.
-It presents the overall results of our experiments, including individual failure cases and their corresponding causes.
-Out of a total of 96 trials, OrionNav successfully completed 85, resulting in a success rate exceeding 88\%.
-Failures due to erroneous SLAM maps occurred in two trials, and a high odometry error caused failure in one trial.
-Excluding these three instances, the remaining 93 trials proceeded without localization issues.
-In this subset, the exploration algorithm failed to guide the robot to the location containing the queried objects in three cases.
-Among the 90 trials with successful exploration, four experienced semantic segmentation errors, where the target object was either undetected or misclassified by the perception system.
-Additionally, there was one instance of failure in the CBF-based navigation system, resulting in the robot colliding with an obstacle.
-Importantly, no failures were attributed to the LLM planner or scene graph generator, highlighting their robustness and reliability.
-A detailed breakdown of the success rates across various scenarios along with the average number of steps taken by the LLM planner is provided in Tab. \ref{tab:success_rate}.
-Next, we offer an in-depth analysis of the system's performance under varying conditions for three different task types, shedding light on the strengths and limitations observed during the experiments.
+OrionNav demonstrates strong real-world applicability, successfully completing 85 of 96 trials (Table~\ref{tab:exp_setup}).
+Fig.~\ref{fig:results} summarizes the results, including failure cases and their causes.
+Two failures were due to erroneous SLAM maps and one due to high odometry error; excluding these, the remaining 93 trials proceeded without localization issues.
+Among them, the exploration algorithm failed to guide the robot to the target location in three trials.
+Of the 90 trials with successful exploration, four failed due to semantic segmentation errors where the target object was either undetected or misclassified.
+Additionally, one failure occurred in the CBF-based navigation system.
+Notably, no failures were attributed to the LLM planner or the scene graph generator, highlighting their robustness.
+Next, we provide a detailed analysis of the performance across the three task scenarios.